8

 Skoda Fabia dashboard

-Skoda’s concerted fettling of the exterior has delivered some modest advantages on the inside, but this is unlikely to be the first thing you notice.
+Skoda’s concerted fettling of the exterior delivered some modest advantages on the inside, but this was unlikely to be the first thing you noticed.

-Instead, it’s the first-rate job that the firm has done on the fit, finish and all-round appearance of the dashboard.
-The new Fabia epitomises Skoda’s slow march upmarket.
+Instead, it was the first-rate job that the firm had done on the fit, finish and all-round appearance of the dashboard.
+The mk2 Fabia epitomised Skoda’s slow march upmarket.

 The shopping holder in the boot is such a simple idea but another brilliant little feature from Skoda

-Although it lacks the soft-touch plastics of a Volkswagen Polo, this is not merely a functional cabin (as its dutiful predecessor certainly was) but a ripened and fully realised cabin with an element of class about it.
+Although it lacked the soft-touch plastics of a Volkswagen Polo, this was not merely a functional cabin (as its dutiful predecessor certainly was) but a ripened and fully realised cabin with an element of class about it.

-So grown-up is it, in fact, that some buyers may query a lack of personality when compared with the design flair at work in something like a Mini.
-But that would be to quibble with Skoda’s pragmatic approach to interior design, and most Fabia owners probably won’t miss something as fickle as visual flair.
+So grown-up was it, in fact, that some buyers may have queried a lack of personality when compared with the design flair at work in something like a Mini.
+But that would be to quibble with Skoda’s pragmatic approach to interior design, and most Fabia owners probably wouldn't have missed something as fickle as visual flair.

-As for the standard equipment on the Fabia, choosing one trimmed in S specification comes with steel wheels, electrically adjustable and heated door mirrors, front electric windows, DAB radio, a USB port and Bluetooth connectivity.
-Upgrade to the SE model and you will find 15in alloys, air conditioning, rear parking sensors, a 6.5in touchscreen infotainment system and six-speaker audio system.
+As for the standard equipment on the Fabia, choosing one trimmed in S specification came with steel wheels, electrically adjustable and heated door mirrors, front electric windows, DAB radio, a USB port and Bluetooth connectivity.
+The SE model added 15in alloys, air conditioning, rear parking sensors, a 6.5in touchscreen infotainment system and six-speaker audio system.

-The Skoda Fabia Colour Edition adds some funky colour combinations 16in alloy wheels and cruise control and LED day-running-lights, while the Monte Carlo edition comes with 16in alloys, a panoramic sunroof, sports seats and sporty attire.
-The range-topping SE-L models come with cruise control and keyless entry and start, and climate control.
+The Skoda Fabia Colour Edition came fitted with some funky colour combinations, 16in alloy wheels, cruise control and LED day-running-lights, while the Monte Carlo edition got 16in alloys, a panoramic sunroof, sports seats and sporty attire.
+The range-topping SE-L models came with cruise control and keyless entry and start, and climate control.

-Beyond the pleasingly sharp-suited facade is the usual laudible attention to ergonomic detail.
-Volkswagen DNA virtually guarantees this, although it comes embellished in the Fabia with a number of new 'Simply Clever' advantages, including an ice scraper in the fuel filler cap, a rubbish bin in the passenger’s door, bigger bottle holders all round and a shopping holder to prevent items from moving around in the boot.
+Beyond the pleasingly sharp-suited facade was the usual laudible attention to ergonomic detail.
+Volkswagen DNA virtually guaranteed this, although it came embellished in the Fabia with a number of new 'Simply Clever' advantages, including an ice scraper in the fuel filler cap, a rubbish bin in the passenger’s door, bigger bottle holders all round and a shopping holder to prevent items from moving around in the boot.

-As for space, the interior feels ample enough for a five-door supermini.
-A 2mm increase in rear elbow room seems a ludicrously scant claim, given the extra physical width of the model, and it doesn’t quite fit the subjective appreciation of what seems like a comfortably bigger car than its forebear.
+As for space, the interior felt ample enough for a five-door supermini.
+A 2mm increase in rear elbow room seemed a ludicrously scant claim, given the extra physical width of the model, and it didn't quite fit the subjective appreciation of what seemed like a comfortably bigger car than its forebear.

-Couples and small families are the catchment area here, and neither will feel cause to complain.
-Only adults who frequently travel in the Fabia’s back seats may find fault with the claim that this is the most practical car in the supermini class.
+Couples and small families were the catchment area here, and neither would feel cause to complain.
+Only adults who frequently travelled in the Fabia’s back seats may find fault with the claim that this was the most practical car in the supermini class.

-However, Skoda’s claim that the Fabia has the biggest boot in the segment, at 330 litres, is to be believed.
-There is room for larger pushchairs or a couple of large suitcases – unusual for a supermini.
-For reference, a five-door Polo is a full 50 litres behind.
+However, Skoda’s claim that the Fabia had the biggest boot in the segment, at 330 litres, was to be believed.
+There was room for larger pushchairs or a couple of large suitcases – unusual for a supermini.
+For reference, a five-door Polo was a full 50 litres behind.

 ENGINES & PERFORMANCE